1919–20 NCAA men's basketball season: Statistical leaders

+Post-season

+Penn of the Eastern Intercollegiate Basketball League met Chicago of the Big Ten Conference in a three-game national championship playoff, with the first game at Chicago, the second at Penn, and the third at Princeton University.
+Chicago won the first game 28–24, and Penn the second game, 29-18.
+Penn won the third game, 23-21, to win the championship.

 Award winners

 Helms College Basketball All-Americans

 The practice of selecting a Consensus All-American Team did not begin until the 1928–29 season.
 The Helms Athletic Foundation later retroactively selected a list of All-Americans for the 1919–20 season.